recursivedesire/CommandSystem/README.md

 ## Compiling
 Babel facilitates the TypeScript-to-JavaScript compilation.
 Once compiled, retrieve the JavaScript from the `dist` directory, ready for the Chaturbate App v2 IDE.

+For a deeper understanding of the custom Babel plugin used in this development kit, please refer to the [detailed plugin documentation](./PLUGIN-DOCS.md).

 ## REPL
 Plans are underway to introduce a REPL console for local app testing, with a simulation of the Chaturbate App v2 platform's experience using the v0.35.0 API.